lyokha/nginx-combined-upstreams-module/README.md

 ### Why numbers, not names?

-In the example above singlet upstreams will have names like *uhost_single_01*, but names that contain server names like *uhost_single_s1* would look better and more convenient.
+In the example above, singlet upstreams will have names like *uhost_single_01*, but names that contain server names like *uhost_single_s1* would look better and more convenient.
 Why not use them instead ordering numbers?
-Unfortunately nginx does not remember server names after a server has been added into an upstream, therefore we cannot simply fetch them.
+Unfortunately, Nginx does not remember server names after a server has been added into an upstream, therefore we cannot simply fetch them.

 *Update.* There is a good news!
-Since version *1.7.2* nginx remembers server names in upstream data and now we can use them when referring to a special keyword *byname*.
-For example
+Since version *1.7.2*, Nginx remembers server names in upstream data and now we can use them when referring to a special keyword *byname*.
+For example,

 ```nginx
     combine_server_singlets  byname;